nairouz/SO/README.md

 Both runners use BERT-base with a balanced 32-shot training subset of GLUE-RTE and stop when the mini-batch loss falls below --loss_stop (default 1e-3).
-In the SO runner, κ is the kept fraction (1 - density ratio).
-For example, κ = 5e-5 keeps 0.005% of entries per refresh.
+In the SO runner, κ is the size of the upated fraction.
+For example, κ = 5e-5 updates 0.005% of entries per refresh.
 The mask is refreshed every T_sparse steps.

 ## ✨ SO vs LoRA for BERT few-shot Adaptation